 The Haiti Memory Project is an online archive of oral testimony about the January 12, 2010, earthquake and post-earthquake life.
-The Project assumes that earthquake is a point-zero in the lives of individual Haitians and in Haitian history; it is a moment that divided time into “before” and “after”.
-The project is an attempt to document that change.
 The result is a collection of over one hundred audio-recorded interviews with Haitians in Port-au-Prince in the summer and fall of 2010.
+They are recorded in French, Haitian Krèyol, and English.
 The interviews offer Haitians the opportunity to represent themselves and present their own narrative about what has happened to their country.
 While nearly all of these interviews include stories from the earthquake, most of them tend to focus on post-earthquake life, particularly life in the refugee (IDP) camps.
 The interviews invite the listener to engage with the intimate and unexpected details of life in Port-au-Prince and to explore Haiti in an entirely new way.
 While Port-au-Prince is by no means representative of all Haiti, it is the home of millions of Haitians and the majority of those directly affected by the earthquake.
 The experience of those in the capital city is crucial to understanding the immediate impact of the disaster.

 No mere soundbites, the interviews range from thirty minutes to nearly two hours.
 They reflect the wide diversity of topics that defined the post-quake year — survival stories, politics, attitudes toward foreigners, Haitian culture, traditional medicine and their individual experiences with religion — forming a collage of the themes and concerns that animated Haitian popular thought and discourse at a critical moment in the nation’s history.
 With hours of storytelling recorded with more than one hundred participants, the Haiti Memory Project is a resource for anyone seeking to go beyond the stereotypes, who wants to learn how Haitians themselves interpreted their circumstances and envisioned their future.